openregister/govuk-registers-api-client/README.md

 The `RegisterClientManager` maintains individual instances of [`RegisterClient`](#registerclient) for each register you access via the [`get_register`](#getregister) method.

 When creating a new `RegisterClientManager`, you can pass a configuration object to specify the following:
+- The `api_key` is the API key you received after signing-up your service on our product page.
 - `page_size`: number of results returned per page when using the `page` method of any of the collection classes (see below for more information) - default is `100`

 ## Reference